-Historically, association developers, boards and homeowners in states with inadequate association legislation could rely on underwriting guidelines from Fannie Mae and Freddie Mac to standardize the rules and protect consumers.
-Now that the future of these entities is in question, as is their role in housing, the adoption of the uniform acts in such states becomes even more important.
+Historically, association developers, boards, and homeowners in states with inadequate association legislation could rely on underwriting guidelines from Fannie Mae and Freddie Mac to standardize the rules and protect consumers.

-CAI recognizes and believes that the individual CAI chapters and Legislative Action Committees in various states are in the best position to determine what legislation can be passed in those states.
+CAI recognizes and believes that the individual CAI chapters and legislative action committees in various states are in the best position to determine what legislation can be passed in those states.
 As a result, CAI provides substantial latitude to them to determine which legislation to support in their states, as long as it is not inconsistent with other CAI policies.
 If legislation is being contemplated or proposed regarding statutory authority for any common interest community, the CAI Government & Public Affairs Department offers its resources and experience in this area.

-Adopted by the Board of Trustees, October 9, 1993 Approved by the Government & Public Affairs Committee, April 17, 2013 Adopted by the Board of Trustees, August 15, 2013
+Approved by the Government & Public Affairs Committee, April 17, 2013

+Adopted by the Board of Trustees, August 15, 2013